Skip to content

 ocr_elements = page.apply_ocr(engine='easyocr', languages=['en'], min_confidence=0.3)

-For advanced, engine-specific settings, use the Options classes:
+For more control, use the engine-specific options classes:

 from natural_pdf.ocr import PaddleOCROptions, EasyOCROptions, SuryaOCROptions